dswasey9608/dswasey9608/pages/idl.md

 transform, signal modulation, or otherwise, it was all really intriguing.
 I then learned that Dr.
 Moon had an open position on his team for research.

+Some of the main experiences I gained here include:
+- Digital communications
+- MATLAB signal processing
+- GNU Radio
+- Using Ettus Research Software Defined Radio tools and hardware
+- Data collection and management (all would have been lost without organizing the many GB of data we collected)
+- Developing C++ and Python code using 3rd-party libraries
+- Technical writing
+- Data analysis

 I started this research by becoming familiar with the basics of digital communications.
 BPSK, QPSK, OFDM, and QAM signal types were all utilized during my time there.
 As I worked up from ground-zero in my digital communications knowledge, I was able to start working with Dr. Moon to attempt to